advertisement for Blotto brothers’ triporteurs

 The words for drunkenness are innumerable—“jingled,” “oiled,” “tanked to the wide,” “well sprung,” “up the pole,” “blotto,” etc.

 This word is commonly said to be derived from blot in the sense that the drinker has been soaking up drink like blotting paper, and/or that he, or his memory, is wiped out.
 For example, in A Concise Dictionary of Phrase and Fable (London, 1993), B. A. Phythian explains the word as referring to

 the capacity of blotting-paper to absorb a different kind of liquid.

 In Soldier and Sailor Words and Phrases (London, 1925), Edward Fraser and John Gibbons had already written that blotto is

 Possibly from the idea of soaking up liquor like blotting paper.
 There is also a suggestion of the effect of over-indulgence in blotting things out from memory.

 The word would therefore be composed of blot, or blotted, and the suffix -o.
 In support of this explanation, the suffix -o forming equivalents of nouns and adjectives was already productive before World War One slang.
 For example, kiddo, for kid, is first recorded in 1896 and ammo, for ammunition, in 1911.

-In Early uses and etymology of blotto (American Speech – 2009), John Considine notes that, after its first attestation in July 1917, blotto can be found eight more times in texts from or referring to the next 18 months, all (with one exception) connected with British military service on the Western Front.
+In Early uses and etymology of blotto (American Speech – 2009) [note 2], John Considine writes that, after its first attestation in July 1917, blotto can be found eight more times in texts from or referring to the next 18 months, all (with one exception – cf. note 3) connected with British military service on the Western Front.
 In one text, it is spelt blotteau, in another blotteaux, as if the authors had heard the word and supposed it to be a borrowing from French.
 According to Considine: